arjunkhode/JavaScript-interview-preparation/README.md

 	> var tex = 1
 	< undefined
 	> var mex = {tex:2; func:function(){console.log(tex)}};
-Mistake: did not use a comma in the object
+Mistake: did not use a comma in the object, used semi-colon instead

 	< SyntaxError: Unexpected token ';'.
 Expected '}' to end an object literal.
 	> var mex = {tex:2, func:function(){console.log(tex)}};